LeonBat/Git_Presentation/ssh_info.md

 3. Access to remote files
 4. Safe creation of Backups

+The underlying model of SSH is the Server-Client Model.
+Your local machine represents the client and the other device (for example GitHub) represents the server

 SSH uses the idea of **asymmetric cryptography** and a **keypair**.